rishjaiswal/rest-assured-framework/README.md

  Rest Assured is a group of java libraries which enables us to automate Rest API testing.

 ## ExtentReports
-Extent Reports is a customizable HTML report which can be integrated into Selenium WebDriver using TestNG frameworks with stepwise and pie chart representation.
+Extent Reports is a customizable HTML report using TestNG frameworks with stepwise and pie chart representation.